faucetsdn/daq/docs/developing.md

 run againt physical hardware (the device under test), it's a core software engineering foundation to have a solid integration test environment.

-Simiarly, for most simulation uses it's better to run using an internal OVS switch with the Faux devices, rmoving the dependency on physical infrastruture.
-The system ultimately needs to work in both, but developming against a virtual environment is typically much faster than continually working with physical components (unless activly debugging problems that only manifest themselves physically).
+Similarly, for most simulation uses it's better to run using an internal OVS switch with the Faux devices, removing the dependency on physical infrastruture.
+The system ultimately needs to work in both, but developing against a virtual environment is typically much faster than continually working with physical components (unless actively debugging problems that only manifest themselves physically).
 If there is a problem in the 'real' world, then the first step is typically to try and reproduce it virtually.